In French, the partitive article "des" becomes "de/d'..." when it is placed in front of an adjective that is preceding nouns.

 Not sure which adjectives tend to go BEFORE the noun?

-Then see Short and common adjectives that go BEFORE nouns (adjective position) and Other adjectives that go BEFORE nouns
+Then see Position of French Adjectives - Short and common adjectives that go BEFORE nouns and Position of French Adjectives - More adjectives that go BEFORE nouns

 Want to make sure your French sounds confident?